Northward-Design/gulp-recipes-es6/ingredients/html/browsersync-html/README.md

 BrowserSync HTML Ingredient
 ================================================================================

-An HTML BrowserSync, Lint, Minify and Watch task.
+An HTML BrowserSync, Lint, Minification and Watch Task.

-Synchronizes the Browser to `dist` and updates on any change to `.html` using [browser-sync](https://www.npmjs.com/package/browser-sync).
+- Synchronizes the browser to `dist` and updates on any change to all `.html` files.
-Watches all `.html` files in `src/html`.
+- Watches all `.html` files in `src/html`.
-Lints and Copies all `.html` files from `src/html` to `dist` in a minified format.
+- Lints and Minifies all `.html` files from `src/html` to `dist`.

 Usage
 --------------------------------------------------------------------------------